hashgraph/hedera-forking/INTERNALS.md

 This feature can be enabled by selecting the `storageLayout` option, which provides insights into how variables are stored in contract storage.

-We use the Storage Layout of the `HtsSystemContract` to automatically create a slot map from slot numbers to fields.
+To retrieve the `TokenInfo internal _tokenInfo` field, we use the Storage Layout of the `HtsSystemContract` to automatically create a slot map from slot numbers to struct members.
-This slot map allows us to retrieve the appropriate field value for a given slot number.
+This slot map allows us to retrieve the appropriate member value for a given slot number.

 #### Enabling Storage Layout